Certain exact many-body results for Hubbard model ground states testable in small quantum dot arrays: Flat Band Ferromagnetic and Nonferromagnetic Degeneracy

 Although it is not known in general which lattice geometries and filling factors are strictly ferromagnetic, it is interesting to ask the converse: are there cases where it is known with certainty that the ferromagnetic ground state is degenerate with nonferromagnetic ground states?
-We discuss cases where this is true and present a general combinatorics-based theoretical result which is completely geometry-independent, although to apply it to specific physical situations requires rather strict conditions on the number of states and holes present in the system.
+This was discussed for certain cases in Ref. \onlinecite{MielkeJPA1999}.
+We discuss additional cases where this is true and present a general combinatorics-based theoretical result which is completely geometry-independent, although to apply it to specific physical situations requires rather strict conditions on the number of states and holes present in the system.
+Note that much of the literature about ferromagnetism is concerned with large or infinite lattices.
+Since we present our results in the context of small quantum dot plaquettes, we are concerned with small, finite systems.
+For these systems, we define a ``ferromagnetic'' state to be a state with maximal spin (spin $n/2$ if there are $n$ electrons), and an ``antiferromagnetic'' state to be a state with spin 0 or 1/2 (depending on whether there are an odd or even number of fermions).

-One simple case where flatband ferromagnetic states can be shown to be degenerate with nonferromagnetic states is when the degenerate flatband states are local.
+For the Hubbard model given by Eq. (\ref{eqn:h2}), if there are fewer particles in the system than the number of degenerate single-particle flatband states', then there must be a ferromagnetic ground state (possibly among other ground states) \cite{TasakiPTP1998}.
+We wish to know in what cases is that ground state is unique.
+One simple case where flatband ferromagnetic ground states can be shown to be degenerate with nonferromagnetic ground states is when the degenerate flatband states are local.
 In this case, multiple nonoverlapping local states can be filled with any spin configuration without having any doubly occupied dots.
 Then the interaction term of the Hamiltonian will not contribute to ground state energy, and thus there will be degenerate ferrommagnetic and nonferromagnetic ground states.
 For example, in the Kagome lattice, single-hole ground states localize, occupying only six sites comprising one hexagon of the lattice.
 These local states can be filled with holes without overlap if the filling factor $\nu_h\le1/18$, and thus there will be degenerate ferromagnetic and nonferromagnetic ground states for these filling factors (note that Mielke proved a stronger statement \cite{MielkeJPA1992} for $\nu_h\le1/6$, but this proof relies strictly on the fact that the Kagome lattice is a line graph, and is not extendable to other lattices).
 Another example is a small plaquette of dots forming a complete graph ($t_{ij}=t$ for any $i\ne j$).
 Here the single-hole ground states localize to just two dots, and there is ferromagnetic and nonferromagnetic degeneracy for any $\nu_h\le1/4$.